Attribution: The content of this page is largely taken from the GitHub-blog.

 Create a branch

-To keep up to date with the developments in the official repository it is recommended to rebase your feature-branch regularly (at least weekly).
-To see what has been updated, load a new set of changes with
+To keep up to date with the developments in the official repository it is recommended to rebase your feature-branch regularly (at least weekly) with:

 This can potentially lead to conflicts, which have to be resolved.